 Event support: Our tool promotes four UML event types and event deference mechanism, which are able to express synchronous and asynchronous behaviors and exchange data between components/classes.

-UML-conformance: A recent specification formal- izing the Precise Semantics of UML State Machine (PSSM) is under standardization of OMG.
+UML-conformance: A recent specification formal- izing the Precise Semantics of UML State Machine (PSSM) is under standardization by the OMG.
 It defines a test suite with 66 test cases for certifying the confor- mance of runtime execution of code generated from UML State Machines.
 We have experimented our tool with the test suite.
 Traced execution results of 62/66 test cases comply with the standard and are, therefore, a good hint that the execution is semantically correct.

-State machine configuration: Asynchronous vents are stored in an event queue.
+State machine configuration: Asynchronous events are stored in an event queue.
 Change expressions of change events are monitored and periodically evalu- ated1 to track their values.
 Our tool allows to config- ure the event queue size and periodic time for evalua- tion of change events.
 The configuration is not speci- fied by UML because the specification wants to be ab- stract.
 We allow to determine these values through a specific profile.
 Fig. 1 shows the configuration stereo- type annotated on the state machine example.

 Efficiency: We conducted experiments on some benchmarks to show that code generated by our tool